Kyiv city, Ukraine

 She is a participant of the Women Photograph Mentorship Program 2017-2018.

 Oksana holds an MA degree in French/Francophone Civilization, Culture, and Society from Middlebury College where she was awarded the Kathryn Davis Fellowship for Peace.

-Oksana speaks fluent English and French, in addition to her native Ukrainian and Russian.
+Oksana speaks fluent English, French and Russian, in addition to her native Ukrainian.

 2015 - The Betty and David Jones Language Scholarship , 2014 - Kathryn Davis Fellowship for Peace